Old Mandarin Islamic Restaurant Review, San Francisco

 Old Mandarin Islamic Restaurant’s Menu is pretty extensive, they include a lot of the Americanized Chinese standards, along with Beijing Style Hot Pot, dumplings, noodles, and many other Mandarin dishes.
 Stick to the Mandarin dishes for authenticity.
 If you like this restaurant also try Beijing Restaurant in San Francisco.

-Lamb with Green Onion ($10.95) or better known as Cumin Lamb in other restaurants, was extremely spicy, not too greasy, and all in all, a very good version.
+Lamb with Green Onion ($11.95) was extremely spicy, not too greasy, and all in all, a very good version.

 Peking Beef Pancake ($8.50) is a staple at many Mandarin restaurants.
 This restaurant cooked a pretty authentic version of this classic dish.